micr0softstore/A137f-U-u6-u8/README.md

 https://creascola.github.io/creacloud/share/?file=touchgrasskernel_v0.2_alpha_a13ve.zip

 Changelogs:
-v0.3
+v0.4
+ - upstreamed sdfat to 2.8.1 to fix SDcard on oneui 7, commit by Extreme XT v0.3
 - turned off kbrobes as we had issues with it on 4.x kernel
 - added manual hooks for ksu